English Learning App India |

 • You want free language exchangeHelloTalk connects you with real people, though quality varies.

 For most Indian learners, the biggest barrier is not grammar or vocabulary.
 It is the confidence to speak.
 That is why apps that provide real, daily conversation practice with trained experts tend to deliver the fastest improvement in spoken English fluency.
-AI apps and gamified apps are useful supplements, but nothing replaces talking to a real human who can correct you, encourage you, and hold you accountable.
+AI apps and gamified apps are useful supplements, but nothing replaces talking to a real human who raises the stakes, encourages you, and holds you accountable.

 Conclusion